 Users who may not have grown up with floppy diskettes in their computer or are new to computers may be confused when first looking at a floppy diskette.
 A 3.5" floppy diskette has several features that helps identify how it should be inserted into the computer.
 Below are some general identifications and rules that almost every 3.5" floppy diskette follows.

-Unless forced a floppy diskette can only go in one way.
-The floppy diskette should slide in easy and when successfully entered the ejection button should pop out allowing you to eject the diskette when needed.
+Unless forced, a floppy diskette can only go in one way.
+The floppy diskette should slide in easy and when successfully inserted, the ejection button should pop out allowing you to eject the diskette when needed.

 Sticker or blank surface